 Tokyu Fudosan Holdings also places considerable emphasis on upgrading and expanding its shareholders' incentive programs.
-With the aim of attracting long-term investment, we provide a wide range of Tokyu Hands products as well as vouchers for many of the Group's facilities for the benefit of shareholders.
+With the aim of attracting long-term investment, we provide a wide range of Tokyu Hands roducts as well as vouchers for many of the Group's facilities for the benefit of shareholders

 Six briefing sessions for individual investors were held in fiscal 2016.
-The briefings are intended to provide individual investors with a deeper understanding of the Group's management strategies and corporate value over the medium to long term by having officers share the benefits and risks of fluctuations in share prices with shareholders.
-We will meet shareholders' expectations by conducting management integrated with their interests.
+The briefings are intended to provide individual investors with a deeper understanding of the Group's management strategies and business activities.

 We also introduced a new stock-based remuneration program for officers.
-The objective is to raise awareness regarding increasing
+The objective is to raise awareness regarding increasing corporate value over the medium to long term by having officers share the benefits and risks of fluctuations in share prices with shareholders.
+We will meet shareholders' expectations by conducting management integrated with their interests.